rodrigues-t/easy-crypto/README.md

 <img src="git_imgs/print.png" />

 **This is a study case project.
-Feel free to copy, modify or do whatever you whant.**
+Feel free to copy, modify or do whatever you want.**

 ## Getting Started